freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/create-a-bulleted-unordered-list.md

 ```

 would create a bullet point style list of "milk" and "cheese".

 </section>

 ## Instructions

 <section id='instructions'>

-Remove the last two <code>p</code> elements and create an unordered list of three things that cats love at the bottom of the page.
+Remove the last two `p` elements and create an unordered list of three things that cats love at the bottom of the page.

 </section>

 ## Tests

 <section id='tests'>

 ```yml